honeydew-ai/snowflake-world-tour-2025-demo/README.md

 3. Ask complex analytical questions and get insights from the data.
 4. See how the same semantic layer can be used in BI tools.

+## DISCLAIMER:
+The data used in this lab was taken from [Inside Airbnb](https://insideairbnb.com/) website, under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Setup

 1. Signup to the Honeydew demo environment at https://demo.honeydew.cloud/signup